 Temporal bone fractures are uncommon but involve many important structures resulting in various diagnostic and therapeutic issues.
 A large amount of force is required to fracture the temporal bone, so patients present with other injuries that usually take precedence comparatively.
-Unlike fractures in other head and neck regions, management of temporal bone fractures is pursued to address functional deficits rather than reduction and fixation.
+Unlike fractures in other head and neck regions, the management of temporal bone fractures is pursued to address functional deficits rather than reduction and fixation.
 Since the temporal bone is non-weight bearing, cosmetic sequelae are rare secondary to this trauma.
 However, functional deficits from facial nerve dysfunction can be devastating to a patient from not only a functional perspective but also as a cosmetic issue.

 Overall, in the adult population, most temporal bone fractures result from motor vehicle accidents followed by assault and falls.
 Regarding pediatric patients, 30% result from motor vehicle accidents compared to 60% from falls.